sahilbishnoi156/cstr/cli/README.md

 ## Usage

-- Add a command: `./bin/cstr add "ls -la"`
+- Add a command: `./bin/cstr add`
-- Add all history commands: `./bin/cstr add all`
+- Add all history commands: `./bin/cstr add <limit>` (limit is the number of commands you want to add)
 - Show the manual: `./bin/cstr man`
 - Log in to the service: `./bin/cstr login`
-- Find a specific command:
+- Find a specific command: `./bin/cstr get`
-  - By command name: `./bin/cstr find one "ls -la"`
-  - By directory: `./bin/cstr find dir "/path/to/directory"` (optional: current directory if not specified)
-  - By source: `./bin/cstr find source "shell"`
-  - By tag: `./bin/cstr find tag "utility"`
-  - Retrieve all commands: `./bin/cstr find all`
-  - By alias: `./bin/cstr find alias "list"`
-  - By date: `./bin/cstr find date "10 days"`, `./bin/cstr find date "1 month"`, `./bin/cstr find date "today"`
+  - Available options:-
+  - All: `To get all commands` (limit is 10. use website to see all commands)
+  - Source: `To search commands by source"`
+  - Directory: `To search commands by working_directory"`
+  - Tags: `To search commands by tags`
+  - Alias: `To search commands by aliases`
 - Fetch the latest data from the service: `./bin/cstr fetch`
 - Push local changes to the service: `./bin/cstr push`